livegnik/2way-poc-design/README.md

 ## 5. Core idea: a shared, local-first graph

-The heart of 2WAY is a typed graph that every node materializes locally.
-It is not a central database; it is a set of nodes, edges, and append-only histories that each device maintains, signs, and synchronizes on its own schedule.

-The graph stores identities, devices, relationships, content, capabilities, and application records.
-Ownership is explicit, down to individual edges, so any mutation clearly states whose authority governs it.
-History is append-only and rooted in per-node logs.
-Every change carries cryptographic authorship, parent references, and schema-bound payloads before it enters committed state.
+2WAY revolves around a single typed graph that every node materializes on its own hardware.
+There is no upstream database to query or replica set to join.
+Each device keeps its portion of the graph, signs the history it authors, and exchanges only the changes it is willing to accept.

+The graph is the fact store for the entire system.
+It holds identities, devices, relationships, capabilities, application records, and the permissions that bind them together.
+Every node or edge has a clear owner, so a mutation always states which identity is responsible and which part of the structure it may influence.

+All history is append-only and rooted in per-device logs.
+Every change carries authorship, parent references, schema identifiers, and payload hashes.
+Peers can replay another device's log and independently decide whether that sequence satisfies the same invariants they enforce locally; no opaque coordinator is required.

-Nodes function independently and offline.
-Writes land locally, then propagate as signed deltas to peers that re-validate them against their own context.
-Synchronization is incremental and bounded by trust: peers only request segments they are willing to accept, check ordering deterministically, and merge when invariants hold.
-Consistency emerges from ownership and validation, not from global consensus.
+Because the graph lives on every node, the system is truly local-first.
+Writes land on the originating device, then propagate as signed deltas when peers come into contact.
+Synchronization is incremental and scoped by trust: peers request ranges they explicitly want, verify ordering deterministically, and merge only when every prerequisite holds.
+Long periods offline are normal; reconnection is just another validation and merge pass.

-The proposal lifecycle is deterministic everywhere:
+The proposal lifecycle is identical everywhere:

-1. Application proposes a change using domain schemas.
+1. An application proposes a change with a schema that states what must exist and how it may evolve.
-2. Schema validation ensures payload shape and references exist.
+2. Schema validation ensures references exist, types match, and the payload respects domain-specific invariants.
-3. Authorization checks verify keys, capabilities, and graph ownership.
+3. Authorization checks verify that the signer owns the relevant nodes or holds capabilities that grant the mutation.
-4. Deterministic ordering resolves conflicts relative to other accepted writes.
+4. Deterministic ordering selects where the proposal fits relative to other accepted writes, preventing race conditions.
-5. The mutation commits to the local append-only log and, optionally, syncs to peers that repeat the same process.
+5. The mutation commits to the local append-only log and, if desired, streams to peers, which replay the exact same pipeline.

-If any prerequisite is missing, the proposal is rejected before it touches shared state.
+If any step fails—missing reference, stale capability, conflicting order—the proposal never touches durable state.
+Rejection is deterministic, so well-behaved nodes converge without negotiating with one another or trusting the network.

 ## 6. Security model and threat framing